Inbound Growth for Roofing Companies

 How to Achieve Buy-In

-To make inbound marketing work and be successful in the long run, it can't just be left to one person or team.
+To make demand generation marketing work and be successful in the long run, it can't just be left to one person or team.
 Everyone in the company needs to get behind it, starting from the top, to really make it work.

 If company leadership doesn't understand or support what you're doing, it's going to be hard to get the money, resources, and autonomy you need to get your plan going.